arangodb-helper/graphutils/README.md

     allows, for example, to create the smart graph attribute value from the prefix of a different attribute.
 This can also be used to create the smart graph attribute from a prefix of the `_key`.
+  - `--hash-smart-value`, if this is set to `true`, the found smart value is first SHA1 hashed before it is used.
+This can be combined with smart index, which will then take the given number of characters from the hash value.
   - `--separator` specifies the field separator for CSV mode.
 By default, it is a comma `,`.
 This can only be a single character.
+    Note that giving `\t` uses a tab in most shells.
   - `--quote-char` specifies the quote character for CSV mode.
 A value can be put in quotes.
 If the quote character shows up in the quoted string twice in a row, this is translated into a single quote